 - The good feeling of oxytocin is triggered by touch and trust.
-But the chemical is soon metabolized and your brain looks for ways to trigger more.
-Betrayed trust triggers a huge surge of cortisol, which wires the brain to fear anything linked to that experience.
-No wonder it's hard to keep the oxytocin going!
+But the chemical is soon metabolized so your brain looks for ways to get more.
+Disappointment is a threat to your mammal brain, which triggers your cortisol.
+No wonder it’s hard to keep the oxytocin going!

 Each happy chemical rewards love in a different way.
 When you know how each one is linked to reproductive success, the frustrations of life make sense.

 Dopamine is stimulated by the “chase” aspect of love.
 It’s also triggered when a baby hears his mother’s footsteps.
 Dopamine alerts us that our needs are about to be met.